qteatime/kate/docs/source/dev/manual/packing/configuration.rst

 banner_path *(recommended)*
   | ``string``
-  | A path to a PNG image to use as a banner in the top of the game information
+  | A path to a PNG image to use as a banner at the top of the game information
-    screen, and also in the game's store page.
+    screen, and also in the game's catalog page.

-  The image should have 1280x200 pixels.
+  The image should have 1200x200 pixels.

 Classification